hackclub/winter/Apoorv38.md

 It would also require other components for connection(e.g. jumper wires, voltage regulators, etc.).
 It will also require 3D printed parts(e.g. the gears, its legs, etc.).
 I also need some tools for the asembling procces.
+I am following this link to make it: https://www.hackster.io/news/lizandro-duran-s-lad-dog-is-a-low-cost-3d-printable-arduino-quadruped-robot-1508345cd926
+I will make some change from the orignal one.

 ## Budget